Detailed information about the race course will be available in November 2019. Here’s a preview:

-The Appenninica MTB Stage Race takes place over 8* consecutive days along the ridge of the Apennine Mountains from North-West to South-East.
+The Appenninica MTB Parmigiano Reggiano Stage Race takes place over 7 consecutive days along the ridge of the Apennine Mountains from North-West to South-East.

 The route follows, where possible, the MTB trail of the Alta Via dei Parchi straddling the watershed with Tuscany.

-It includes the provinces of Parma, Reggio Emilia, Modena, Bologna, Forlì / Cesena, as well as all the National and Regional Parks along the Alta via.
+It includes most of the regional provinces as well as many National and Regional Parks along the Alta via.

-The 300 riders will cover about 550km for a total elevation gain of approximately 20,000m.
-Only after crossing the finish line of the last kilometer in Bagno di Romagna can the participants wear the coveted finisher t-shirt of the First Edition.
+The 150 riders will cover over 400km for a total elevation gain of approximately 14.000m.
+Only after crossing the finish line of the last kilometer can the participants wear the coveted finisher medal and title.

 The Race Villages, present at each stage, are set up near urban centers scattered along the route throughout the Apennines or adapted by means of diversion of the route for logistical need of the race and visibility of the territory.